-Generally, children must live with their parents or guardians until they are able to function in society on their own.
+Generally, children must live with their parents or guardians until they can function in society independently.
 Therefore, they must always also be under the supervision of their parents or guardians, especially at home.
 However, when is the perfect time to leave a child alone in the house?
 State leaders around the country have been debating this topic for years, and many still do not have steady ground to base this decision on.
 For the time being, here are the laws surrounding leaving children alone at home around the country.

 Age and Maturity of the Child